deepin-community/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 necessary to run gnome-shell even on wayland.

-Then we need to add a desktop file for the session on the **host's** file system, so that it appears on your login manager (Be it SSDM or GDM)
+Then we need to add a desktop file for the session on the **host's** file system, so that it appears on your login manager (Be it SDDM or GDM)

 ```shell
 [Desktop Entry]